Looking for the very best apps for freelancers? You’ve come to the right place.

 Finance and Invoicing Apps

 It’s hard to get too excited about accounting software, but it’s a must for serious freelancers.
-FreshBooks makes it as exciting as it can be, by baking in features like time tracking, online payments, and a facility to produce attractive proposal documents.
+FreshBooks makes it as exciting as it can be, by baking in features like time tracking, payment reminders, expense reports, and a facility to produce attractive proposal documents.

 As well as offering a free trial, FreshBooks often has deep discounts in place for those willing to skip the trial and subscribe straight away.
 If you’re committed to improving how you manage your freelance finances, it could well be worth making use of one of those offers.